Neville Waller

-Neville Waller (17 September 1932 – 10 January 1998) was an Australian rules footballer, who played in the Victorian Football League (VFL).
+Francis John Neville Waller (17 September 1932 – 10 January 1998) was an Australian rules footballer, who played in the Victorian Football League (VFL).

 He played as centre half back when the Magpies downed Geelong in the 1953 Grand Final, and played in a back pocket in the losing grand finals of 1955 and 1956 against Melbourne.

 Waller was captain - coach of Wangaratta from 1959 to 1963, including their 1961 Ovens & Murray Football League premiership, in which he kicked 88 goals for Wangaratta FC in that time.